 Save electricity for saving money

-This tip seems to be negligible change and even you may wonder how can saving electricity can save money.
-This can be better explained with example that I learned with my neighbour.
-Our neighbour is getting monthly electricity bill of INR.4000 with only two members in family.
-He always complains of inflating electricity bill.
-During our discussion on inflated electricity bill I suggested him to use electricity in responsible manner i.e. to turn-off lights, television, fans or any device that consumes saving money electricity when not in use.
-After using this tip diligently for one month the saving money electricity bill generated for next cycle was INR.2100.
-He thanked me for advice.
+This tip seems to be negligible change, and even you may wonder how can saving electricity can save money.
+This can be better explained with the example that I learned with my neighbour.
+Our neighbour is getting a monthly electricity bill of INR.4000 with only two members in the family.
+He always complains about inflating electricity bills.
+During our discussion on the inflated electricity bill, I suggested him to use electricity in a responsible manner, i.e. to turn-off lights, television, fans or any device that consumes saving money electricity when not in use.
+After using this tip diligently for one month, the saving money electricity bill generated for the next cycle was INR.2100.
+He thanked me for the advice.

-Now, lets make quick calculation on amount that is saved in above scenario.
+Now, let’s make a quick calculation on the amount that is saved in the above scenario.

-Based on above calculation you may be wondering that using electricity in diligent manner you can save huge amount!
+Based on the above calculation, you may be wondering that using electricity in a diligent manner can save a huge amount!

 Below are few saving money tips to save electricity :

 - Keep computer/laptop to sleep mode when not in use

 - Turn off lights when it is not in use